Updated: Sep 28, 2018

-When the opportunity arose to do a self-guided bike ride through Italy with Richie it wasn’t one I was going to turn down.
-Never mind that I didn’t have a bike, in fact the only thing I had bought to London with me related to cycling was my bike shorts!
-I was completely new to bike-touring so it was a quick lesson with some interesting words added to the vocab list.
+When the opportunity arose to do a self-guided bike ride through Italy with Richie, it wasn’t one I was going to turn down.
+Never mind that I didn’t have a bike, in fact, the only thing I had bought to London with me related to cycling was my bike shorts!
+I was entirely new for bike-touring, so it was a quick lesson with some interesting words added to the vocab list.
 After a bit of research (no, a road bike isn’t ideal for bike touring) I purchased Pepe (Italian for pepper), a great little Specialized hybrid bike to take me on my travels.
 I was expecting a love-hate relationship with my new stead, but I’m happy to report it was very one-sided; she was an absolute dream!

-We flew in to Bologana from London and were met by Matteo, a friend of Richie’s who picked us up then headed back to his place on the outskirts of the city.
+We flew into Bologna from London and were met by Matteo, a friend of Richie’s who picked us up then headed back to his place on the outskirts of the city.
 Super excited to be starting our trip we unpacked the bikes before being introduced to our first Italian meal; homemade pasta accompanied with red wine.
 Start as you wish to continue!
 I remember Matteo’s quote at lunch that day very clearly, ‘water makes you rusty’.
-After this I knew we were going to get along just fine.
+After this, I knew we were going to get along just fine.

-Matteo’s place was amazing (oh so Italian) so we decided to stay put for another night and do a day trip around the country side of Bologna before setting off on our travels the following day.
+Matteo’s place was amazing (oh so Italian), so we decided to stay put for another night and make a day trip around the countryside of Bologna before setting off on our travels the following day.
 We set the bikes up with the panniers and additional bags (without anything actually in them!) to make sure everything was tickety-boo.
-We clocked up 35km over a few hours, buying lunch from the local supermarket along the way and stopping roadside to eat and take in the amazing views.
-That night we roughly plotted our course with Matteo, with different options and detours depending on how we were feeling when we arrived to each town along the way.
+We clocked up 35km over a few hours, buying lunch from the local supermarket along the way and stopping roadside to eat and take in the fantastic views.
+That night we roughly plotted our course with Matteo, with different options and detours depending on how we were feeling when we arrived at each town along the way.
 Things were all set and packed up ready for the adventures to begin.